 The arrival of sudden Christmas songs months before the festive season began was intended to boost spirits.

 During 2020 and 2021, the pandemic caused a lot of discomfort and heartache for people all around the globe.
 Confined to our homes, many of us turned to the radio for solace.
-Radio presenters decided the best way to get us back into a more positive mood, was with songs specifically intended to raise the spirits.

 When the early festive tunes began in 2020 and 2021, they weren’t 24/7.
 Most stations only played a handful of top songs from around the world during specific periods, like between 5pm and 5:30 – when people were more likely to be making the commute from work.

 Interestingly, a lot of people did end up appreciating the Christmas tunes during the pandemic, as it helped them to feel less unusual about staying home from work.
 Doctors and nurses on the front lines also found the music to be appealing too, giving them something positive to enjoy.